barhouum7/TheSweetLibrary/README.md

 # MySweetLibrary
-In this Project I will be creating a library application called MySweetLibrary.
+In this Project I will be creating a library application called TheSweetLibrary.
+# I Will Put The Project Notes Here ->